Sorry, you need to be logged in to view this page.

 As the workforce made their way through Box Hill they became aware of the endless seams of Bath stone in the hill, when the tunnel opened and the men were put out of work some men opened new quarries in the area to extract the new source of Bath stone.

 Next to the tunnel entrance at the eastern end a secondary tunnel was driven in to the hill side, this served the stone quarry.
-The entrance was adapted to accept a standard gauge railway line and an extra line was layed along side the main line to Corsham station, this enable the quarry men to load the stone straight on to train at an underground loading platform and move it to their stone yard near Corsham station, from here the stone could be transported across the country easily.
+The entrance was adapted to accept a standard gauge railway line and an extra line was laid along side the main line to Corsham station, this enable the quarry men to load the stone straight on to train at an underground loading platform and move it to their stone yard near Corsham station, from here the stone could be transported across the country easily.

 Part of the stone quarry were acquired and converted by the war department and converted for use in various war time roles, the huge Tunnel Quarry complex became the Central Ammunitions Depot making use of the branch line next to Box Tunnel.
 The entrance was changed to accept a more modern diesel train rather than the steam trains used in the quarrying days and a large underground station was constructed with two platforms so that the vital stocks could be loaded and unloaded in a secure environment.